crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression that caused a ``ArithmeticException: / by zero`` error when querying an empty table, or a non-empty table with outdated table statistics.

 - Fixed a regression that caused ``INSERT INTO`` statements containing an ``object`` column as target and a matching JSON string literal in the source to fail with a type cast error.